 As of now, the proposed change has not taken effect.
 But if it does, it’s important to work with an attorney during your continuing disability review to ensure you are denied the benefits you are entitled to by law.

 Are you unable to work due to a disability?
 If so, contact Armstrong & Vaught, P.L.C. at once.
 Let our experienced attorneys guide you through the process of applying for Social Security disability benefits.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.